-The school follows the National Curriculum which includes these compulsory subjects at Key Stages I and 2:
+The school follows the National Curriculum which includes the following compulsory subjects at Key Stages I and 2:

 - English

 - Maths

 - Science

 - Design and technology

 - Computing

 - History

 - Geography

 - Art

 - Design and Technology

 - Music

 - Physical education including games, gymnastics, dance and swimming (Year 4)

-- PSHF
+- PSHE (Personal, social, health and economic education)

 - Modern foreign languages French (KS2)

 - RE

-The school must teach religious education (RE), although parents have the right to withdraw their children from this and from Collective Worship.
+The school must teach religious education (RE), although parents have the right to withdraw their children from this and from Collective Worship should they wish.
 Please discuss this with the headteacher before any decision is reached.

-Personal and Social Education and Citizenship (PSHE) is not a compulsory subject, but is taught throughout the school using the PSHE Association progression for Key Stage I and 2.
+Personal and Social Education and Citizenship (PSHE) is taught throughout the school using the PSHE Association progression for Key Stage I and 2 and the MyHappy Mind programme.
 Health education takes place throughout the school and covers such areas as safety, family life, food and nutrition, hygiene, and substance use and abuse.
 The school has a scheme of work for Sex Education (RSE) and information can be found on the website.
 Curriculum policies are also available on request.